pumkinisawesome/PhysicsCompetitionContributions/README.md

 could assign physics problems as homework, or create teams of students as a competition.

-There were three types of physics problem, of which I mostly worked on:
+There were three types of physics problem, and I mostly worked on:

 _Bounce_: A ball is fired from a cannon, and the students must calculate the required exit velocity of the cannonball to bounce off of certain platforms in the shortest time and number of cannon shots.
 Once a platform was hit, it would retract so that it couldn't be hit again in that attempt.
+The values that the students had to submit were:

+- The velocity of the ball when leaving the barrel
+- The X and Y coordinates where the ball would leave the frame (which would either be on the far right side, or falling out of the bottom of frame)
+- The time that the ball exits the frame